 1. Heat That Doesn’t Go Away

-If the outlet remains hot continuously—even when nothing is plugged in—that’s a strong indication of an internal issue.
+If the outlet remains hot continuously, even when nothing is plugged in, it strongly indicates an internal issue.

 2. Burning or Plastic Smell